rmcanany/SolidEdgeHousekeeper/TipsAndTricks.md

 A wildcard match for `*` will match every file that contains that property and exclude all others.
 If instead you want every file that *does not* contain the property, use `Edit Formula` to set it to `Not A`.

-#### Property Filter Formula
+#### Property Filter Not Finding Files

-The filter formula is a boolean expression.
-They're usually pretty straight-forward, but can get tricky.
+There are plenty of reasons this could happen.
+Here's a common one.

-Let's say you wanted to find all files with Document Numbers containing `19-37-70` and `19-37-71`.
+Let's say you wanted to find all files with Document Numbers containing `Client_A-` and `Client_B-`.
 You might set up the following property filter.
 ```
-       A System.Document Number contains 19-37-70
+       A System.Document Number contains Client_A-
-       B System.Document Number contains 19-37-71
+       B System.Document Number contains Client_B-
        Filter Formula A AND B
 ```

-You would expect it to find `19-37-70-01`, `19-37-70-02B`, `19-37-71-99`, etc.  Instead, no matches would occur.

-The reason has to do with the filter formula.
-When the program checks, `say 19-37-70-01`, it will find `Condition A` to be `TRUE` and `Condition B` to be `FALSE`.
-It then substitutes those results into the filter formula and evaluates the boolean expression `TRUE AND FALSE` which, if you remember your truth tables, is `FALSE`.

-The way to handle it here is to change the filter formula from `A AND B` to `A OR B`.
-In the example the expression becomes `TRUE OR FALSE`, which evaluates to `TRUE`.
+It finds nothing.
+The filter formula is to blame.
+In this situation, rather than `A AND B`, you need `A OR B`.

-#### Working with Property Filter Options
+#### Draft Files and Property Filter

 This is the options page for Property Filters.
 The toolbar button with the wrench icon opens it.
 It needs some explaining.